robenkleene/audio-references/logic-pro/exs24.md

 # EXS24

+- To use the amp envelope, edit the instrument and uncheck the "1Shot" next to each sample.
 - If the edit button is missing, go to "Preferences > Advanced" and enable "Advanced Editing".
 - To show a sample in the Finder, use the menu with the disclosure triangle next to the file name.